Kentucky, KY

 Kentucky Children’s Health Insurance Program (KCHIP) #

-Kentucky Children’s Health Insurance Program (KCHIP) is a health insurance program for uninsured children up to age 19 whose family income is less than 218% of the federal poverty level.
+Kentucky Children’s Health Insurance Program (KCHIP) is a health insurance program for children up to age 19 whose family income is above the Medicaid income limit.

 KCHIP covers everything from checkups to prescriptions, from broken bones to booster shots, eyeglasses, hearing aids, dental care, hospital care, and among others.